-&lt;sup>4 In January 2006, at the commissioners' meeting held at Leeds Castle, near London, involving Japan, the United States, Canada, Australia, the United Kingdom, France, China and India, it was agreed to set up a commissioners' meeting (named the "Leeds Castle Group") including the above eight countries, Germany and South Korea, as a consequence of which PATA was dissolved.
+4 In January 2006, at the commissioners' meeting held at Leeds Castle near London and involving Japan, the United States, Canada, Australia, the United Kingdom, France, China and India, it was agreed to set up a commissioners' meeting (named the "Leeds Castle Group") including the above eight countries, Germany and South Korea.
+The result of this meeting was the dissolution of PATA.